The full list

 English title is Watch me when I kill).

 Musically their style is close to Goblin, with rock and progressive influences.
-It was only issued on CD in 2006.
+It was first issued on CD in 2006 and later on vinyl in 2017 with cutout cover.

 LP - Triangolo (Fontana 6323 809 - 1979)